-- (a) A wholesale demand response unit (WDRU) is a load which has been classified by a Demand Response Service Provider (DRSP) in accordance with NER Chapter 2 as a WDRU, or two or more WDRUs that have been aggregated in accordance with NER clause 3.8.3. - (b) A DRSP can provide wholesale demand response (WDR) by reducing the consumption of electricity or increasing the export of electricity with respect to the baseline at the connection point of a WDRU. - (c) The baseline for a WDRU when it is not being dispatched is a forecast of the amount of electrical energy flowing at the connection point for the WDRU, calculated in accordance with NER clause 3.10.5. - (d) The baseline for a WDRU when it is being dispatched is an estimate of the amount of electrical energy flowing at the connection point for the WDRU, had the WDRU had not been dispatched, calculated in accordance with NER clause 3.10.5. - (e) The baseline methodology is used to determine a baseline for a WDRU.
-A baseline methodology must specify the parameters that must be set for each WDRU with the approval of AEMO (when approved, the baseline settings) to allow the baseline methodology to apply to different WDRUs. - (f) The baseline methodology metrics are parameters determined by AEMO under NER clause 3.10.2(a) for assessing the baseline produced by a baseline methodology when applied to a load (or for a WDRU if already classified as such) using applicable baseline settings. - (g) To participate in the WDRM, a DRSP must demonstrate that a baseline can be determined for the load that complies with the baseline methodology metrics both: - (i) At the time of WDRU classification (baseline eligibility assessment). - (ii) After WDRU classification, in a regular, ongoing, systematic sense (baseline compliance testing). - (h) A baseline compliant WDRU may be bid in by a DRSP, then dispatched and settled by AEMO, for WDR on any types of eligibility days under the approved baseline methodology assigned to the WDRU, in respect of which the WDRU baseline eligibility assessment or baseline compliance testing was completed.
-The DRSP must ensure that it bids in the WDRU accordingly, but not otherwise.
-AEMO will not settle any dispatch that occurs otherwise.
+- (a) A wholesale demand response unit (WDRU) is a load which has been classified by a Demand Response Service Provider (DRSP) in accordance with NER Chapter 2 as a WDRU, or two or more WDRUs that have been aggregated in accordance with NER clause 3.8.3. - (b) A DRSP can provide wholesale demand response (WDR) by reducing the consumption of electricity or increasing the export of electricity with respect to the baseline at the connection point of a WDRU. - (c) The baseline for a WDRU when it is not being dispatched is a forecast of the amount of electrical energy flowing at the connection point for the WDRU, calculated in accordance with NER clause 3.10.5. - (d) The baseline for a WDRU when it is being dispatched is an estimate of what the amount of electrical energy flowing at the connection point for the WDRU would have been if the WDRU had not been dispatched, calculated in accordance with NER clause 3.10.5. - (e) The baseline methodology is used to determine a baseline for a WDRU.
+A baseline methodology must specify the parameters that must be set for each WDRU with the approval of AEMO (when approved, the baseline settings) to allow the baseline methodology to apply to different WDRUs. - (f) The baseline methodology metrics are parameters determined by AEMO under NER clause 3.10.2(a) for assessing the baseline produced by a baseline methodology when applied to a load (or for a WDRU if already classified as such) using applicable baseline settings. - (g) To participate in the WDRM, a DRSP must demonstrate that a baseline can be determined for the load that complies with the baseline methodology metrics both: - (i) At the time of WDRU classification (baseline eligibility assessment). - (ii) After WDRU classification, in a regular, ongoing, systematic sense (baseline compliance testing).